Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Patrick Mahomes carves up Pittsburgh with six touchdown passes and now has an NFL-record 10 TD passes his first two weeks of the season.

 The Steelers' offense still has its fastball and looks ready to win shootouts after Ben Roethlisberger's 452-yard performance, but why should it have to?
 The team has spent significant draft capital on a defense that looked confused and overmatched against the Chiefs.
 Players admitted communication breakdowns dug them a 21-0 deficit, and that shouldn't happen on a team stocked with veterans.
-Monday Night Football will be a serious gut-check for a 0-1-1 team with Super Bowl hopes. -- Jeremy Fowler
+Monday Night Football will be a gut-check for a 0-1-1 team with Super Bowl hopes. -- Jeremy Fowler

 Tampa Bay Buccaneers 27, Philadelphia Eagles 21

 This "Fitz-Magic" thing is real.
-Ryan Fitzpatrick has thrown for eight touchdowns and has a rushing TD.
-The Bucs are now 2-0 for the first time since 2010.
-But credit also goes to the defense for getting a lot more pressure on Nick Foles than they did with Drew Brees last week.
+Ryan Fitzpatrick has thrown for eight touchdowns and has a rushing TD and the Bucs are 2-0 for the first time since 2010.
+But credit also goes to the defense for getting more pressure on Nick Foles than they did Drew Brees last week.
 Rookie defensive backs Carlton Davis, M.J.
-Stewart and Jordan Whitehead didn't look like they were in over their heads while stepping into big roles because of injuries. -- Jenna Laine
+Stewart and Jordan Whitehead looked fine stepping into big roles because of injuries. -- Jenna Laine

 The Eagles have some issues to deal with coming out of their loss to the Bucs.
-Key players (Jason Peters, Mike Wallace) got banged up, and there was a lack of discipline and execution on both sides of the ball.
+Jason Peters, Mike Wallace got banged up, and there was a lack of discipline and execution on both sides of the ball.
 But the winds are about to shift.
 Carson Wentz is expected to make his return next week at home against the Colts, which will likely invigorate this team and keep the sting of this loss from lingering. -- Tim McManus

 New Orleans Saints 21, Cleveland Browns 18

-Two weeks and two wake-up calls for the Saints, but at least they snuck away with a victory this time.
+Two weeks and two wake-up calls for the Saints, but at least they got a victory this time.
 The Saints' offense flopped for most of the day while the defense actually kept them afloat (the exact opposite of Week 1's 48-40 loss to Tampa Bay).
 Drew Brees said they might have left more "points out there" than he could ever remember.
 The good news: New Orleans goes into this week's game at Atlanta with a "huge sense of urgency for our improvement," according to Brees. -- Mike Triplett

 Lutz nails 44-yd go-ahead FG for Saints